Kong/kong-pongo/README.md

   run           run spec files, accepts Busted options and spec files/folders
                 as arguments, see: 'pongo run -- --help'

+  tail          starts a tail on the specified file.
+Default file is
+                ./servroot/logs/error.log, an alternate file can be specified

   shell         get a shell directly on a kong container

   down          remove all dependency containers